gaphor/gaphor/docs/manual/stereotypes.md

 The UML method to extend UML (basic) components with a special meaning is by using stereotypes.
 A stereotype defines a special usage of a model element.
-For example: a class that\'s used as a controller can be assigned a stereotype:
+For example: a class that's used as a controller can be assigned a stereotype:

     «controller»

 Creating a stereotype starts by the creation of a Profile normally.
-Although stereotypes can be created in every package, it\'s a good habit to use Profiles for that.
+Although stereotypes can be created in every package, it's a good habit to use Profiles for that.
 Next a Metaclass has to be created.
 The metaclass will tell the stereotype on which kind of elements it is applicable.
 A Stereotype can be connected to the Metaclass by means of